 Do Lemon Laws Apply to Private Sales?

-Buying a used car has never been easier thanks to auto classified sites that list thousands of cars for sale.
-Unfortunately, scams are aplenty on these sites.
 While buying a used car from a private seller might seem like an excellent way to save money on a used car, you should exercise caution.
-That is because used vehicles purchased from private sellers are not covered under the same protections as those purchased from a dealer.
+That is because used vehicles purchased from private sellers are generally not covered under the same protections as those purchased from a dealer.

-In most states, Lemon Laws do not apply to private sales.
-Most of the time, individual sales are considered to be “as-is.”
-Unless the seller offered you a warranty, you probably won’t have grounds for a Lemon Law claim.
+In many states, Lemon Law protection does not apply to private sales.
+You may want to check to see if individual sales are considered to be “as-is” in your state.
+Unless the seller offered you a warranty, you may not have grounds for a Lemon Law claim if you buy a defective car from a private party.
 However, there are exceptions.
-In Massachusetts — for instance — the Lemon Law and the Lemon Aid Law applies to the private sale of used cars.
+In Massachusetts — for instance — the Lemon Law and the Lemon Aid Law apply to the private sale of used cars.

-The Lemon Aid Law allows a buyer to cancel the purchase of a car within the first seven days if it fails to pass state inspection.
-Under the state’s Lemon Law, a seller is required to inform buyers of all known defects.
+In some states, the Lemon Aid Law allows a buyer to cancel the purchase of a car within the first seven days if it fails to pass state inspection.
+You will need to check under your state’s Lemon Law, to find out if a seller is required to inform buyers of all known defects.
 The buyer can cancel the sale of the vehicle within the first 30 days if they can prove that the seller knew about the defect and did not disclose it.

 The key to winning a case like this is to convince the judge or jury that the seller lied about the car’s condition.
 Talk to an attorney that is knowledgeable of auto fraud and Lemon Laws in your state for more information about filing a lawsuit.